-Since 1966 Star of Hope organizations have done their utmost to follow Christ's command to help the hurting and needy.
-Today our focus continues on seeing children become educated, healthy citizens of their respective countries,who share their faith in Jesus Christ.
+Since 1966 Star of Hope organizations has done their utmost to follow Christ's command to help the hurting and needy.
+Today our focus continues on seeing children become educated, healthy citizens of their respective countries, who share their faith in Jesus Christ.

 Our educational programs provide critically needed access to schooling, beginning in the preschool years.
 In the areas where we work, access to education is spotty at best and the quality is inconsistent.

-Our health initiatives are aimed at prevention, education and wellness.
-By instilling a sense of healthy living in children, as they grow into adults they use that base knowledge to make good decisions for themselves, their families and their communities.
-Working with children with special needs and their care givers has been an emphasis helping to raise the value of these children in their communities.
+Our health initiatives are aimed at prevention, education, and wellness.
+By instilling a sense of healthy living in children, as they grow into adults they use that base knowledge to make good decisions for themselves, their families, and their communities.
+Working with children with special needs and their caregivers has been an emphasis on helping to raise the value of these children in their communities.

 We do share the good news of Jesus Christ throughout most of our work.
 Special evangelism and discipleship projects are carried out in partnership with local churches and other organizations.
 It is our expectation that people will see Christ through our work and when asked, we are ready to share the good news.

-Star of Hope equips children across the world with knowledge, physical well-being, spiritual growth and social skills through educational programs and local and international partnerships.
+Our Mission Statement: Star of Hope equips children across the world with knowledge, physical well-being, spiritual growth, and social skills through educational programs and local and international partnerships.